ex0dus-0x/ex0dus-0x.github.io/_posts/2017-11-03-build-your-own-linux-distro.md

 That was a pretty big task!
 Redistributing Linux is not that difficult of a process, but can be incredibly bothersome and annoying.
 Respin, although it doesn't require building LFS or doing any manual hard labor, is the best way if you want to focus on the quality of your OS.
 Here are definitely some tips to note when creating and distributing a distro:

 * Try not to install from source.
-Users should be able to get the latest updates to their packages, so install from the Debian repo (or it's own).
+Users should be able to get the latest updates to their packages, so install from the Debian repo (or your own).
 * Try not to install too much.
 People prefer lightweight distros compare to heavy ones with too much software they might uninstall anyway
 * Be creative and unique!
 Try to fulfill some sort of need in the community that users may have.
 * Keep track of your versioning.
 Most popular distros have funky names like Ubuntu's current __Artful Aardvark__ release.